cambriz902/KofileAPI/README.md

 **solution**
 This challenge was pretty straight forward.

-  1. Read orders from a json file and parse the information to assess the data for each order to be processed.
+  1. Read orders from a json file and parse the information to access the data for each order to be processed.
   2. Read a fees json file and parse information to access correct fees data for current order item types.
-  3. Save the information in an object that contained the information to be printed later.
+  3. Save the information in an object that containes the information to be printed later.
   ```
   {
     "order_id": order.order_number,